StevenBlack/hosts/readme_template.md

 ### List of all hosts file variants

+This repository offers 16 different host file variants, in addition to the base variant.

 The **Non GitHub mirror** is the link to use for some hosts file managers like [Hostsman for Windows](http://www.abelhadigital.com/hostsman) that don't work with Github download links.